Sheldon, Vermont

 Sheldon is a town in Franklin County, Vermont, United States.
 The population was 2,136 at the 2020 census.
 It contains the unincorporated community of Sheldon Springs.

 Geography

-Sheldon, named for Revolutionary War colonel Elisha Sheldon, is located in central Franklin County on both sides of the Missisquoi River, a west-flowing tributary of Lake Champlain.
+Sheldon, named for Revolutionary War colonel Elisha Sheldon, was initially called Hungerford, because of the charter, Samuel Hungerford.
+The town is located in central Franklin County on both sides of the Missisquoi River, a west-flowing tributary of Lake Champlain.
 Vermont Route 105 follows the river for most of its way through the town, leading east into Enosburg Falls and southwest to St. Albans, the county seat.
 Vermont Route 78 leads northwest from Sheldon Junction down the Missisquoi to Highgate Center and Swanton.
 Vermont Route 120 leads north from North Sheldon to Franklin, and Vermont Route 236 leads north from South Franklin (in the eastern part of Sheldon) to East Franklin.
 Sheldon Springs is in the west part of Sheldon along Route 105 south of the Missisquoi.

 According to the United States Census Bureau, the town has a total area of 102.4 sqkm, of which 100.5 sqkm is land and 1.9 sqkm, or 1.85%, is water.